burakc3tin/burakc3tin/README.md

   <br />
   💻 I love to learn new technologies and frameworks.
   <br />
   🧑‍💼 I continue to improve myself in Javascript technologies.
+Mainly React, React Native, Nodejs.
 I am interested and curious about machine learning, Python and Java.
   <br />
 </p>